Raguram-N/Headout_Assesment/README.md

 ### Book General Admission if...

-You simply want to experience The View at The Palm at the lowest cost.
+You want the classic experience at the best price.

 ### Book Fast Track if...

-You value time, premium views, and a smoother experience.
+You want the best views and shorter wait times.

 ### Book Dining if...

-You're celebrating an occasion or want a more memorable visit.
+You're celebrating something special.

 ### Book a Combo Ticket if...

-You're spending multiple days in Dubai and plan to visit other attractions.
+You're planning to explore more of Dubai.

 ---

-## 📌 Before You Book

-* Ticket prices vary by date and time slot.
-* Sunset tickets sell out faster than regular slots.
-* Review the latest ticket inclusions before booking.
-* Child-ticket policies may change and should be checked before purchase.

----

-## ✨ Final Recommendation
+## ⭐ Our Recommendation

-For most first-time visitors, **General Admission** offers the best balance of value and experience.
+For most visitors, **General Admission** offers the best balance of experience and value.

-If your budget allows, **Fast Track + The Next Level** delivers the most complete experience with premium views and reduced waiting time.
+If you're visiting during sunset or want the highest viewpoint available, **Fast Track + The Next Level** is worth the upgrade.